Th3T3chn0G1t/Genstone/README.md

 ### Makefile Options

 #### Note
-These options can be overriden with a variable `OVERRIDE_keyname` in the executing environment. e.g. `OVERRIDE_LINKER=lld.ld make`.
+These options can be overriden with a variable `OVERRIDE_keyname` in the executing environment. e.g. `OVERRIDE_LINKER=gold make`.

 Set options for the build process itself (e.g. for cross-compilation) in `build/config.mk` amd `build/toolchain.mk`, the file from which these options are sourced can be changed with `OVERRIDE_CONFIG`.
 All variables are commented to explain their purpose and possible values.
 The more commonly used options are toward the top of the files.